jails-org/Jails/documentation/docs/index.md

 Model is not related to any of these classes, it should work on it's own shell, so, `model` is a regular AMD module.

-## App/View/Controller
+## Apps & Controllers

-Those 3 classes inherits from the same main class, and they have the same methods.
+Those 2 classes inherits from the same main class, and they have the same methods.

-View is a particular one.
+Controller is a particular case.
-The **View** is a controller but has it's own methods and strategies to deal with templates, because of that, it's a little more slow then a regular Controller which doesn't have these rendering/template methods.

-**Controller** exists only to speed up your applications, you can use them instead Views if you don't have to handle with rendering and templating.
+It can be extended with some view methods and strategies to deal with templates.

+The idea is to handle the relationship of components using a Controller and the relationship of controllers using the app.

 ## What about the **App** ?
 App is a main controller, it wraps all the components, views, controllers and is used to start a property of `data` variable, or any other global action.

+It's not possible to use view methods like controller does, app is just a mediator for your controllers and components.

 ## Component